testflows/TestFlows-WebSite/source/handbook/index.md

-Once you have written your requirements in a [Markdown] document as described in [Requirements As Code](#Requirements-As-Code) and have generated [Requirement class] objects from the requirements source file using `tfs requirements generate` command as desribed in [Generating Requirements Objects](#Generating-Requirements-Objects) you can link the requirements to any of the tests by either setting [requirements](#requirements) attribute of the inline test or using [Requirements](#Requirements) decorator for decorated tests.
+Once you have written your requirements in a [Markdown] document as described in [Requirements As Code](#Requirements-As-Code) and have generated [Requirement class] objects from the requirements source file using `tfs requirements generate` command as described in [Generating Requirements Objects](#Generating-Requirements-Objects) you can link the requirements to any of the tests by either setting [requirements](#requirements) attribute of the inline test or using [Requirements](#Requirements) decorator for decorated tests.